tedkirkpatrick/474-14-1/Week5-Wed.md

 Points to look for:

-Up to this point, the aarticle has described choices in system _architecture_.
-These last two pages describe the choices you have to make when implementing your chosen architecture:
+Up to this point, the article has described choices in system _architecture_.
+These last sections describe the choices you have to make when _implementing_ your chosen architecture:

 * When is it OK to use a component that is already built?
 What are the risks?
 * What is the great threat that the network poses to meeting your reliability SLA?
 * What information do you need to run the system effectively?
 * What are the risks of using a "platform as a service" rather than writing your own?

-By the way, if you're intrigued by the notion of the Netflix _Chaos&nbsp;Monkey_, see [{{ site.data.bibliography.tseitlin2013.title }}]({{ site.data.bibliography.tseitlin2013.url }}), which describes these systems.
+By the way, if you're intrigued by the notion of the Netflix _Chaos&nbsp;Monkey_, see [{{ site.data.bibliography.tseitlin2013.title }}]({{ site.data.bibliography.tseitlin2013.url }}),
+which describes that system and others like it.
 We'll read that article around the middle of the course.